-The following Condensed Consolidating Balance Sheets at December 31, 2015 and 2016, and the related Condensed Consolidating Statements of Operations and Comprehensive Income and Condensed Consolidating Statements Cash Flows for the years ended December 31, 2014, 2015, and 2016, present financial information for Antero on a stand-alone basis (carrying its investment in wholly-owned subsidiaries using the equity method), financial information for the subsidiary guarantors, financial information for the non-guarantor subsidiaries, and the consolidation and elimination entries necessary to arrive at the information for the Company on a consolidated basis.
+The following Condensed Consolidating Balance Sheets at December 31, 2016 and 2017, and the related Condensed Consolidating Statements of Operations and Comprehensive Income (Loss) and Condensed Consolidating Statements of Cash Flows for the years ended December 31, 2015, 2016, and 2017, present financial information for Antero on a stand-alone basis (carrying its investment in subsidiaries using the equity method), financial information for the subsidiary guarantors, financial information for the non-guarantor subsidiaries (Antero Midstream and its subsidiaries), and the consolidation and elimination entries necessary to arrive at the information for the Company on a consolidated basis.
 Antero's wholly-owned subsidiaries are not restricted from making distributions to the Parent.